Quantifying Influencer Impact on Affective Polarization: Literature Review

 The phenomenon of affective polarization has been extensively documented in political psychology, with recent studies revealing its escalation on social media platforms~\cite{tornberg2021modeling, gillani2018me}.
 Affective polarization extends beyond ideological disagreements, encapsulating emotional responses that manifest as mutual dislike and distrust among those with opposing political allegiances~\cite{druckman2022mis}.

-The literature on this subject reveals a complex ecosystem where media, political figures, and ideological silos interact to deepen divisions.
-Social media platforms, with their algorithmically curated content, have been implicated as amplifiers of this division, fostering environments where inflammatory rhetoric and moral outrage thrive~\cite{suarez2022toxic, heatherly2017filtering, mason2016cross}.
-Echo chambers, a topic of much debate within the literature, are said to contribute to polarization by reinforcing ideological conformity and limiting exposure to diverse viewpoints~\cite{cinelli2021echo}.
-While some studies suggest that these echo chambers might insulate users from contrary opinions, thus exacerbating polarization, others argue against this insularity, suggesting that exposure to opposing views does not necessarily diminish polarization and may, in some cases, intensify it~\cite{lee2022social, iyengar2019origins}.
+Research highlights a complex interplay between media, political figures, and entrenched ideologies that magnifies societal divisions.
+Social media platforms enhance these divisions through algorithmically curated content that often promotes inflammatory and polarizing material~\cite{suarez2022toxic, heatherly2017filtering, mason2016cross}.
+Echo chambers, a topic of much debate, are often criticized for reinforcing ideological conformity and shielding users from opposing viewpoints, which can intensify affective polarization~\cite{cinelli2021echo}.
+Conversely, some research suggests that even when individuals are exposed to contrary opinions, this exposure does not necessarily mitigate polarization and may, under certain conditions, actually exacerbate it~\cite{lee2022social, iyengar2019origins}.

-Advancements in quantifying affective polarization have led to the development of metrics that capture the emotional content and toxicity in social media interactions.
+Advancements in quantifying affective polarization have led to the development of metrics that capture the emotional content and toxicity in social media interactions~\cite{tyagi2020affective, tyagi2021heated}.
 Studies now classify users by political partisanship and analyze the emotions and language used in their communications, providing a subtle understanding of the affective component of polarization~\cite{feldman2023affective, connors2023social}.
 This line of research highlights that negative emotions and toxicity are not randomly distributed but correlate with the network distance in social media interactions, suggesting structural properties of these networks influence the emotional tone of online discourse~\cite{nordbrandt2023affective}.